hedint/sporty/README.md

 # Sporty

+The app deployed here https://hedint.github.io/sporty/ .

 ## AI usage
 - I used the free version of GitHub Copilot as an auto-completion tool to speed up development.
 - I used ChatGPT to generate base `fetch` and `cache` wrappers, which I then modified to meet the project requirements.
-- Also, it helps me to polish this README file :)
+- Also, it helps me polish this README file :)

 ## Architecture and Design Decisions